Best Savings Accounts for Kids 2018

-Savings accounts these days don't deliver the best interest rates, but some of them do carry features and bonuses that can help parents start a financial plan for their kids.
+Savings accounts these days don't deliver the best interest rates, but some do have features and bonuses that help parents set up a financial plan for their kids.
 A few banks will boost your savings interest rate if you manage to avoid making any withdrawals or keep up regular deposits, while others equip older kids with tools to learn by participating in their own finances.
 We put together a list of the best savings accounts you can open for your child.

 Best Interest Rate: Dollar Savings Account